Scoliosis Surgery: Things to Consider

 - Pseudarthrosis.
 Older teenagers and adults who smoke are more likely to develop a pseudarthrosis.
 This is a condition where there is not enough bone formation.
 It can cause pain or rod breakage.
 If this occurs, a second surgery may be needed in order to obtain a solid fusion.

 - Nerve damage.
 It is possible that nerves or blood vessels may be injured during these operations.
 Your surgeon or a technician will monitor your nerve function throughout surgery to lessen the risk of a neurological problem following surgery.
 These complications are very rare.

 - Blood clots.
 Another rare complication is the formation of blood clots in the legs.
 These would pose a significant danger if they broke off and traveled to the lungs.

 - Lung complications.
 Problems with lung function following surgery are rare, especially for healthy teenagers.

 What happens if the rod breaks?

 Most rods are made of titanium, cobalt chromium, or stainless steel.
 The type of implant used in your surgery will depend on your surgeon's experience, as well as your specific needs.
 Each type of rod is capable of breaking.

 A broken rod is a sign that a portion of the spine is not fused.
-Without a solid fusion, the rod will be repeatedly stressed and even a very strong rod will eventually break.
+Without a solid fusion, the rod will be repeatedly stressed and even a very strong rod will eventually break if repeatedly stressed.
 In most cases, rod breakage requires another operation for revision of the fusion and replacement of the rods.